aksylumoed/design-patterns-for-humans/README.md

 System.out.println("Cache size: "+teaFactory.getTeaCacheSize());  // 2
 ```
-Note how we took 4 orders but out cache size is just 2.
+Note that we took 4 orders but our cache size is just 2.

 🎱 Proxy
 -------------------